djpasseyjr/graphinference/README.md

 ![](https://github.com/djpasseyjr/graphinference/raw/main/Images/OrnsteinUhlenbeckProcessExample.png)

-### Option 2: Reproduce the Results in a Virtual Environment
+## Reproduce the Results in a Virtual Environment

+This repo install, loads pinned versions of the dependencies so that the results in the Jupyter notebooks can be reproduced.

 **1. Install Java and Set `$JAVA_HOME`**